Trekking in Sikkim Darjeeling

 There is no electricity on the Sandakphu Trek Route on the Indian side of the trekking trail in Tonglu and Gairibas.
 The trekker’s huts are solar-powered.

-Both these lodges offer three bed per room with attached bathroom, and running water.
 Hot water for bathing is available on demand and will be provided in a bucket at an extra cost.
-These two private lodges also offer electric blankets at an extra cost.
+They also offer electric blankets at an extra cost.

 There are also three Government run trekkers huts in Sandakphu with dormitory style accommodation equipped with very basic facilities.